JLH-Owner/google-books-search-api/README.md

 # Google Books Search Engine API

 ## Summary
-A search engine designed to allow users to search for books and save them for later purchase.
-The application initially used a RESTful API, but is converted to a GraphQL API.
+A search engine designed to allow a user to search for books to read and save them for later purchase.
+The application was initially built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It was refactored to be a GraphQL API built with Apollo Server.

 ## Table of Contents
 - [Description](#description)